A note on Garside monoids and Braces: Main results

 Right reversing for the upper left (and first) square in the diagram is always successful.
 But it is not necessarily the case for the subsequent squares.
-Indeed, from the definition of $\oplus$, for any two elements $x,y \in M$, $x \oplus y^{-1}$ is defined if and only if there is an element $z \in M$ such that $y\vee z=yx$.
+Indeed, from the definition of $\oplus$, $u \oplus c^{-1}$ or $v \oplus d^{-1}$ are not necessarily defined.
 If the process of right reversing to define $g\oplus h$ is not terminating, or if at any step, a subdiagram could not be completed, then $g \oplus h$ is not defined.
-If $g \oplus h$ is defined, it can be rewritten as an element of the form $ef^{-1}$, with $e,f \in M$, since $G$ is both the group of left and right fractions of $M$.\\
+If $g \oplus h$ is defined, it can be rewritten as an element of the form $ef^{-1}$, with $e,f \in M$, since $G$ is both the group of left and right fractions of $M$.